-Note: If you are upgrading Fortify Software Security Center, see "Upgrading Fortify Software Security Center" on page 149.
+Note: If you are upgrading Fortify Software Security Center, see "Upgrading Fortify Software Security Center" on page 173.

 Task Description Information and Instructions 1 Download the Fortify Software Security Center software files and the fortify.license file.
-"Downloading Fortify Software Security Center Files" on page 45 2 (Oracle databases only) Configure the JDBC driver you plan to use so that Tomcat Server can access it.
-Download and add the JDBC driver to Tomcat's classpath that you plan to use with Tomcat Server. "(Oracle Only) Adding the JDBC Driver to Fortify Software Security Center" on page 50 3 Unpack and deploy the installation bundle.
+"Downloading Fortify Software Security Center Files" on page 49 2 Unpack and deploy the installation bundle.
 Then deploy Fortify Software Security Center in Tomcat Server.
-"Unpacking and Deploying Fortify Software Security Center Software" on page 45 4 Install and configure the software for the database server you plan to use for the Fortify Software Security Center database.
-"About the Fortify Software Security Center Database" on page 49 5 Log in to Fortify Software Security Center.
-(See "Logging in to Fortify Software Security Center" on page 67.)
-"Logging in to Fortify Software Security Center" on page 67 6 Use the Fortify Software Security Center Setup wizard to perform initial configuration.
-(Locate your Fortify license, create the Fortify Software "Configuring Fortify Software Security Center for the First Time" on page 62
+"Unpacking and Deploying Fortify Software Security Center Software" on page 49 3 Install and configure the software for the database server you plan to use for the Fortify Software Security Center database.
+"About the Fortify Software Security Center Database" on page 57 4 Log in to Fortify Software Security Center.
+(See "Logging in to Fortify Software Security Center" on page 72.)
+"Logging in to Fortify Software Security Center" on page 72 5 Use the Fortify Software Security Center Setup wizard to perform initial configuration.
+(Locate your Fortify license, create the Fortify Software Security Center database tables and initialize the database schema, seed the database, and so on.)
+"Configuring Fortify Software Security Center for the First Time" on page 67 6 Restart the Fortify Software Security Center server.

-Task Description Information and Instructions Security Center database tables and initialize the database schema, seed the database, and so on.)
-7 Restart the Fortify Software Security Center server.
-8 Complete the Fortify Software Security Center configuration settings in the ADMINISTRATION view.
-(For the list of the options to configure in the ADMINISTRATION view, see "Configuration Options Available in the ADMINISTRATION View" on page 73.)
-"Additional Fortify Software Security Center Configuration" on page 71 9 Perform additional tasks such as configuring an Eclipse plugin update site, setting up bug tracker integration, configuring single sign-on, administering users, registering LDAP entities, managing LDAP user roles, and creating custom attributes that users can assign to their applications.
-"Additional Installation-Related Tasks" on page 129
+Task Description Information and Instructions 7 Complete the Fortify Software Security Center configuration settings in the ADMINISTRATION view.
+(For the list of the options to configure in the ADMINISTRATION view, see "Configuration Options Available in the ADMINISTRATION View" on page 78.)
+"Additional Fortify Software Security Center Configuration" on page 75 8 Perform additional tasks such as configuring an Eclipse plugin update site, setting up bug tracker integration, configuring single sign-on, administering users, registering LDAP entities, managing LDAP user roles, and creating custom attributes that users can assign to their applications.
+"Additional Installation-Related Tasks" on page 152